mdotsherwood/pslab/README.md

 # pslab

 Just a collection of test PowerShell scripts.
-Quickly written proof-of-concepts...
+Quickly written proof-of-concepts.

 All code written with a particular environment in mind so you will need to make modifications in order for these scripts to work in your environment.